-- Supporting the child's development in ways that will foster security, confidence and resilience; - Providing an environment in which children and young people feel safe, secure, valued and respected, feel confident and know how to approach adults if they are in difficulties; - Raising the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse;

-- Providing a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support plans for those children including Children Missing from Education; - Acknowledging the need for effective and appropriate communication between all members of staff in relation to safeguarding pupils; - Developing a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse; - Developing effective working relationships with all other agencies involved in safeguarding children including Early Help and intervention; - Developing effective working relationships with all other agencies involved in safeguarding children.
-Including appropriate work within the curriculum; - Ensuring that all adults within our school who have access to children have been checked as to their suitability.
+- Supporting the child's development in ways that will foster security, confidence and resilience; - Providing an environment in which children and young people feel safe, secure, valued and respected, feel confident and know how to approach adults if they are in difficulties; - Raising the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse; - Ensuring our staff identify concerns early, providing help for children to try and prevent concerns from escalating; - Providing a systematic means of monitoring children known or thought to be at risk of harm, and ensure we contribute to assessments of need and support plans for those children including children absent or missing from education; - Acknowledging the need for effective and appropriate communication between all members of staff in relation to safeguarding pupils; - Developing a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse; - Developing effective working relationships with all other agencies involved in safeguarding children including Early Help and intervention; - Developing effective working relationships with all other agencies involved in safeguarding children, including appropriate work within the curriculum; - Ensuring that all adults within our school who have access to children have been checked as to their suitability.
 This includes other community users of our facilities.